County of Conviction: Los Angeles

 Convicted of: First Degree Murder, Attempted Murder

-Sentence: 50 Years-to-Life
+Sentence: 50 Years to Life

 Date of Conviction: August 14, 2006

-The cell phone Walton used registered 13 calls on the tower two blocks from the Roscoe’s between 7:09 p.m. and 8:04 p.m.
-Surveillance video showed Walton making a phone call at 7:18 p.m.
+The cell phone Jason used registered 13 calls on the tower two blocks from the Roscoe’s between 7:09 p.m. and 8:04 p.m.
+Surveillance video showed Jason making a phone call at 7:18 p.m.
 However, his cell phone record indicated that no calls were made at that specific time; the closest calls were made at 7:13 p.m. and 7:21 pm.
 This detail is absolutely critical, as it means the camera timestamp is either five minutes fast or three minutes slow as compared to the cell phone time.
 Someone called 911 at 7:01 p.m. to report the shooting.
 Police officers testified that Roscoe’s was a six minute drive from the shooting location.